dflick-pivotal/sentimentr-release/README.md

 - cd into the sentimentr-release folder
 - target bosh lite with your bosh cli
 - execute ./scripts/make_lite_manifest.sh
+- execute ./scripts/add_sec_rule (required on bosh lite - configures a security group that allows the app to communicate with the service - thanks Johannes)
 - execute 'bosh create release --with-tarball'
 -